Gum Air: History

 Gum Air was founded in 1971 by six brothers of the Gummels family.
 The company they started in March 1964, was agriculture air spray company named Surinam Sky Farmers and Gum Air its offspring focused more on domestic flights and regional charters.
-Whereas Surinam Sky Farmers has its base in the rice district of Nickerie at the Wageningen Airstrip together with Overeem Air Service maintaining Grumman Ag Cat aircraft, Gum Air has set up its domestic airline at the Zorg en Hoop Airport in the city of Paramaribo.
+Whereas Surinam Sky Farmers has its base in the rice district of Nickerie at the Wageningen Airstrip together with Overeem Air Service maintaining Grumman Ag Cat aircraft, Gum Air has set up its domestic airline at the Zorg en Hoop Airport in the city of Paramaribo and its international operation at the new Eduard Alexander Gummels Airport since March 2025.

 Current operation

-Gum Air has its base at Zorg en Hoop airfield in the capital city Paramaribo and now mainly flies with single engine Cessna airplanes and twin-engined de Havilland Canada DHC-6 Twin Otter aircraft.
+Gum Air has its domestic base at Zorg en Hoop Airport in the capital city Paramaribo and now mainly flies with single engine Cessna airplanes and twin-engined de Havilland Canada DHC-6 Twin Otter aircraft.

-Gum Air also owns dedicated Heliport, Gummels Heliport Paramaribo, built in Suriname at the Gummelsweg in the neighborhood of Kwatta near the city of Paramaribo, Suriname.
-Privately owned by the Gummels family the heliport is mainly used for helicopter charters and primarily for offshore development activities within the country.
+Gum Air also owns the new Eduard Alexander Gummels Airport (SMEG / EAX) formerly a dedicated Heliport, Gummels Heliport Paramaribo, built in Suriname at the Gummelsweg in the neighborhood of Kwatta near the city of Paramaribo, Suriname.
+Privately owned by the Gummels family the heliport is still mainly used for helicopter charters and primarily for offshore development activities within the country.
+Operators like Bristow Helicopters, Omni Helicopters from Brazil and Transportes Aereos Pegaso SA from Mexico have used this base.

-Besides charter flights within Suriname Gum Air also operates scheduled interior services from Paramaribo to places like Benzdorp, Cottica, Gabaka, Drietabbetje and Stoelmanseiland.
+Besides charter flights within Suriname from Zorg en Hoop Airport, Gum Air also operates scheduled interior services from Paramaribo to places like Benzdorp, Cottica, Gabaka, Drietabbetje and Stoelmanseiland.

-Internationally Gum Air has an agreement with Trans Guyana Airways and together they provide regular scheduled flights between Zorg en Hoop Airport, Paramaribo (Suriname) and Ogle Airport of Georgetown (Guyana).
+Internationally Gum Air has an agreement with Trans Guyana Airways and together they provide regular scheduled flights between Eduard Alexander Gummels Airport, Paramaribo (Suriname) and Ogle Airport of Georgetown (Guyana).

 Gum Air has flown various unique types of STOL Short Take Off & Landing aircraft from Suriname in the past such as Dornier DO 28D-1 Skyservant, GAF Nomad, Britten-Norman BN-2 Islander and also helicopter types such as Agusta-Bell 204B & Bell 206B Jet Ranger II.